-For seven years, students have developed new skills and created their own games under the guidance of The Media School’s game design faculty at our Game Development Camp.
+For eight years, students have developed new skills and created their own games under the guidance of The Media School’s game design faculty at our Game Development Camp.
 This year will be no different.
 While we can’t be together physically, we’re still providing an opportunity for fun summer learning using the same elements that have made our camp so successful over the years.
 Our camp faculty have worked on mainstream industry projects such as “Tales From the Borderlands,” “The Sims,” “Ultima” and the video game adaptation of “Game of Thrones.”

 At the 2D sessions, students will design and develop their very own 2D games, deployable to the Web, PC/Mac/Linux, mobile devices and others.